North American T-6 Texan: Combat use

 On 16 June 1955, rebel Argentine Navy SNJ-4s bombed Plaza de Mayo in Buenos Aires, Argentina; one was shot down by a loyalist Gloster Meteor.
-Navy SNJ-4s were later used by the colorado rebels in the 1963 Argentine Navy Revolt, launching attacks on the 8th Tank Regiment columns on 2 and 3 April, knocking out several M4 Sherman tanks, and losing one SNJ to anti-aircraft fire.
+Navy SNJ-4s were later used by the colorado rebels in the 1963 Argentine Navy Revolt, launching attacks on the 8th Tank Regiment columns on 2 and 3 April, knocking out several M4 Sherman tanks and losing one SNJ to antiaircraft fire.

-In 1957–58, the Spanish Air Force used T-6s as counterinsurgency aircraft in the Ifni War, armed with machine guns, iron bombs, and rockets, achieving an excellent reputation due to its reliability, safety record, and resistance to damage.
+In 1957–58, the Spanish Air Force used T-6s as counterinsurgency aircraft in the Ifni War, armed with machine guns, iron bombs, and rockets.
+The planes achieved an excellent reputation for reliability, safety, and resistance to damage.

-The Pakistan Air Force used T-6Gs in the Indo-Pakistani War of 1971 as a night ground-support aircraft, hitting soft transport vehicles of the Indian army.
-In the early hours of 5 December, during a convoy interdiction mission in the same area, Squadron Leader Israr Quresh's T-6G Harvard was hit by Indian antiaircraft ground fire and a shell fractured the pilot's right arm.
+The Pakistan Air Force used T-6Gs in the India–Pakistan war of 1971 as a night ground-support aircraft, hitting soft transport vehicles of the Indian Army.
+In the early hours of 5 December, during a convoy interdiction mission in the same area, Squadron Leader Israr Quresh's T-6G Harvard was hit by Indian antiaircraft groundfire and a shell fractured the pilot's right arm.
 Profusely bleeding, the pilot flew the aircraft back with his left hand and landed safely.
-The World War II-vintage propellered trainers were pressed into service and performed satisfactorily in the assigned role of convoy escorts at night.
+The World War II-vintage propeller trainers were pressed into service and performed satisfactorily in the assigned role of convoy escorts at night.
+For the Indian Air Force, the T-6 based at Sulur remained the backbone of pilot training until they were replaced by the HPT-32 from the late 1970s.
+A single unit flies for the IAF heritage flight.

 The South African Air Force received their first T-6s in October 1942 to be used by the Joint Air Training Scheme.
 By July 1944, 633 Harvard Mk IIA T-6s and IIIs had been shipped to South Africa with another 555 (379 MkIIAs and 176 Mk IIIs) to arrive by October 1945.
 Another 65 (AT-6Ds and 30 T-6Gs) were ordered between 1952 and 1956.
-The aircraft also saw some action during the South African Border war.
+The aircraft also saw some action during the South African Border War.
 The T-6 remained in service until 1995 as a basic trainer, mainly as a result of the United Nations arms embargo against South Africa's apartheid policies.
 They were replaced by Pilatus PC-7 MkII turboprop trainers.